tshhuria/tshhuria/README.md

 🚀 Turning data into insight, and insight into impact.

 ---
 ## 💡 About Me

-I'm a data-driven technologist with a passion for **cloud infrastructure**, **machine learning**, and **bioinformatics**.
-With a strong foundation in both **data engineering** and **data science**, I enjoy building scalable pipelines, automating workflows, and solving complex problems with simple, elegant solutions.
+I'm a tech enthusiast blending the worlds of **cloud engineering**, **machine learning**, and **bioinformatics**.
+With hands-on experience in both research and production-grade systems, I thrive on building scalable infrastructure, automating data workflows, and delivering actionable insights.

-Previously, I worked as a **Cloud Engineer III**, leading Azure and AWS migrations, optimizing infrastructure, and delivering secure, high-availability environments.
-Now, I’m diving deeper into **ML/AI**, focusing on real-world applications in neuroscience, healthcare, and finance.
+Previously worked as a **Cloud Engineer III**, where I led full-scale **Azure and AWS migration projects**, secured infrastructure, and deployed resilient cloud solutions.
+I'm currently exploring ML applications in **genomics**, **time series forecasting**, and **precise psychiatry**.

 ---